🪰526,489 violations tracked across 67 Florida counties

 Quick take

-MORTON'S THE STEAKHOUSE in JACKSONVILLE currently holds an InspectFL Health Score of 86.5 out of 100 — a B grade — generally clean with some minor or moderate violations on record.
+MORTON'S THE STEAKHOUSE in JACKSONVILLE currently holds an InspectFL Health Score of 54.1 out of 100 — an F grade — a serious pattern of repeat or critical violations.
 This restaurant has 2 inspections on record from Florida DBPR, with the most recent inspection on May 12, 2026.
-Across those visits, inspectors documented 32 total violations — 9 critical, 4 major, 19 minor.
+Across those visits, inspectors documented 37 total violations — 9 critical, 7 major, 21 minor.

 How to read this page